MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

-# Camera placement recommendations for Dynamics 365 Connected Store
+# Height, angle, and focal-point camera placement recommendations for Dynamics 365 Connected Store

 You need to consider three things when deciding how to install a camera for Dynamics 365 Connected Store: